Fetal Alcohol Spectrum Disorder (FASD) Prevention and Health Promotion Resources Project

-NACCHO has partnered with Menzies School of Health Research and the Telethon Kids Institute (TKI) to develop and implement a flexible, modular package of Foetal Alcohol Spectrum Disorders (FASD) Prevention and Health Promotion Resources (FPHPR) to reduce the impacts of FASD on the Aboriginal population.
+NACCHO partnered with Menzies School of Health Research and the Telethon Kids Institute (TKI) to develop and implement a flexible, modular package of Fetal Alcohol Spectrum Disorders (FASD) Prevention and Health Promotion Resources (FPHPR) to reduce the impact of FASD on the Aboriginal population.

 - Aboriginal and Torres Strait Islander women of childbearing age;

 - Aboriginal and Torres Strait Islander grandmothers;

 - NDMBS staff who provide antenatal care; and

 A series of FASD workshops were held in each State and Territory across the country in 2016.
 A train-the-trainer approach was used to enable the participating NDMBS sites to tailor the acquired knowledge and resource package to individual service and community needs.
 This took into consideration the available workforce, staff training and development needs, data and services, systems capacity and stage of readiness for implementation.

 Workshop participants were upskilled in brief intervention, motivational interviewing and knowledge and awareness of FASD.
 The training also assisted participants with ways of designing localised strategies to prevent FASD which can be tailored to suit the needs of individual communities.